vstinner/python-ptrace/README.rst

 .. image:: https://travis-ci.com/vstinner/python-ptrace.svg?branch=master
    :alt: Build status of python-ptrace on Travis CI
    :target: https://travis-ci.com/github/vstinner/python-ptrace

-**This project is no longer maintained and is looking for a new maintainer.**

 python-ptrace is a debugger using ptrace (Linux, BSD and Darwin system call to trace processes) written in Python.